Travilah Oak

 The Travilah Oak is a large White Oak located in the Potomac Oak Shopping Center.
 The shopping center is located at the corner of Travilah Road and Glen Road in Travilah, Maryland.

 The Travilah Oak is believed to be over 330 years old.
-According to January 2021 measurements by the Maryland Big Tree Program, the Travilah Oak has a circumference of 19' 1", a height of 78', and a crown that stretches 110' in all directions.
+According to January 2021 measurements by the Maryland Big Tree Program, the Travilah Oak has a circumference of 19 ft 1 in, a height of 78 ft, and a crown that stretches 110 ft in all directions.